Barbara R. Holland: Career

+Holland completed a doctorate at Massey University in New Zealand in 2001, on evolutionary analyses of large datasets.
 Holland is currently a professor of mathematics at the University of Tasmania in Australia, where she teaches statistics, operations research, and phylogenetics and is a member of the university's Theoretical Phylogenetics Group.

 Holland spent about a year beginning in 2001 as a Post Doctoral Researcher at Ruhr University Bochum in Germany.
 From 2002 to 2010 Holland was working in a number of different capacities at Massey University in New Zealand.
 For the duration of her stay she was a part of the Allan Wilson Centre as a Post Doctoral Fellow (2002-2005) and then as a Research Fellow (2005-2010).
 Holland spent a year as a lecturer in mathematics for the university beginning in 2007 and was a senior lecturer from 2008 to 2010, also in mathematics.
 In 2010 Holland began lecturing in mathematics at the University of Tasmania in Australia.
 From 2011 to 2014 she was Future Fellow at the university, a fellowship awarded to her by the Australian Research Council.